Sidney Obissa: Club career

 On 7 March 2020, Obissa signed his first professional contract with Ajaccio.
 On 1 September 2021, he joined Belgian third-tier club Olympic Charleroi on loan.
 On 11 August 2022, Obissa was loaned by Villefranche.

+On 3 August 2023, Obissa signed with Francs Borains in Belgian second-tier Challenger Pro League.

 International career

 Obissa debuted with the Gabon national team in a friendly 2–0 friendly loss to Benin on 12 October 2020.
 Obissa featured for Gabon national team in the 2021 AFCON tournament in Cameroon.